bashtavenko/CodeQualityPortal/README.md

 * Angular JS
 * Wijmo

-There is demo data initializer and the site should run right out of the box.
+There is demo data initializer and the site should run right out of the box as long as [SQL Server 2012 Express LocalDB]( https://msdn.microsoft.com/en-us/library/hh510202(v=sql.110).aspx) is installed.